 How can I make my office chair more stable?

-To make office chairs more stable, regularly inspect and tighten all screws and bolts, ensuring that the base and wheels are secure.
+To make your office chair more stable, regularly inspect and tighten all screws and bolts, ensuring that the base and wheels are secure.
 Additionally, replacing worn-out components like the gas cylinder or damaged casters can significantly improve the chair’s stability.

 Can office chairs be repaired?